WHAT DOCUMENTS DO I NEED TO OBTAIN BEFORE MY ARRIVAL?

 Before my arrival

-birth, marriage or death certificates (to be valid they must have less than 30 days of issue);
+Birth, marriage, or death certificates (to be valid they must have less than 30 days of issue).

-The legalization of any document is required when it is issued abroad by a country that is not a member of the Hague Apostille system.
+Legalization of any document is required when it is issued abroad by a country that is not a member of the Hague Apostille system.

 How should a document be legalized?

-I. Validation of documents
+I. Validate the documents

 III.
-Inscription in the Register of foreigners.
+Registration in the Foreigners Register

 Can I open an account without being a legal resident?